JT8D-17/XLua-Utils-for-X-Plane/README.md

-# XLua Utils for X-Plane 11/12
+# XLuaUtils for X-Plane 11/12

-This is a collection of scripts and utilities for X-Plane's [XLua plugin](https://github.com/X-Plane/XLua), implemented as a cohesive companion utility.
-XLua Utils extends XLua's capabilities for demonstrating interaction with X-Plane's C API by means of [LuaJIT](https://luajit.org/)'s [Foreign Function Interface](https://luajit.org/ext_ffi.html) (FFI).
+XLuaUtils is a collection of scripts and utilities for X-Plane's [XLua plugin](https://github.com/X-Plane/XLua), implemented as a companion script.
+XLuaUtils extends XLua's capabilities for demonstrating interaction with X-Plane's C API by means of [LuaJIT](https://luajit.org/)'s [Foreign Function Interface](https://luajit.org/ext_ffi.html) (FFI).
 It can be installed and used in any X-Plane 11/12 aircraft

 It also implements wrappers for some paths, logging, notifications, dataref interaction and debug information, which can help aircraft developers during development of XLua scripts.